Who is This Guy?

 I would much rather browse photos than read articles.
 I don’t really even like video that much.
 I prefer a picture.
 It’s more like a book.
 Okay, now I just sound crazy right?

 I get to read a book and imagine how the people look and what their voice sounds like and what they care about and do with their free time – I project my own reality into their story as I read it.
 The same is true of a still image.
 I project my own experiences into that image as I look at it.
 Maybe I remember having been there, or that I’ve never been there and I want to go, or it might remind me of another place and time altogether.
 These are the reasons we print and hang photos in our homes; nevermind the conversation about whether you call it art or not.
-Now that I think about it, anything that jumpstarts my imagination is right up my alley.
+Anything that jumpstarts my imagination is right up my alley.
 Give me a picture; that’s a good place to start.

+Intentionally Lost?
 When I travel, I plan time to let my curiosity take me to places I never researched or intended to visit before I got off the plane.
 Being lost means you will discover things about the place that you didn’t know were there, and you will probably discover things about yourself that you didn’t know were there.
 Being Lost is an opportunity to be somebody you didn’t know you could be.
 That’s what I’m going for when I travel, and it is equally as useful to apply that to a creative process.
-No matter how long you have been practicing your craft, aspire to the state of the beginner. – your skills and experience will still be there, but look at every scene as if you’ve never seen anything like it before.
+No matter how long you have been practicing your craft, aspire to the state of the beginner. – your skills and experience will still guide you, but attempt to look at every scene as if you’ve never seen anything like it before.

 In this golden age of good inexpensive digital cameras, the barriers to entry are low and getting started is easy.
 Everyone is a photographer.
 I actually believe that.
 Okay; so, now what?
 Will photography and art separate itself from those who are only practicing visual literacy? (more on that as soon as I write that thesis statement).